redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-flaggy-bird.md

 [9, 8, 7, 2, 11, 15, 13, 10, 6, 5, 14, 4, 3, 0, 12, 1]
 ```

 Now we know the summed up key which `M` expects.
-Bruteforcing all possible values and comparing their hashes againts the known hash should now be feasible.
+Bruteforcing all possible values and comparing their hashes against the known hash should now be feasible.
 However I just used Z3 because I didn't want to write a bruteforcer.
 The first constraints are the problem definition.
 The second one requires the key to contain exactly 15 nonzero values.
 Now we only have to loop until we find our key with the correct hash, constantly adding constraints to exclude already found, non-matching keys.